Georgia Tech Yellow Jackets: Baseball

-Baseball is a very successful sport at Georgia Tech.
-The baseball team makes its home at Russ Chandler Stadium, and is one of the premier baseball teams in the NCAA.
-Georgia Tech baseball is notable for its high-scoring offenses, and stout defenses.
+Baseball is a prominent sport at Georgia Tech.
+The baseball team plays its home games at Russ Chandler Stadium, and is one of the leading programs in the NCAA.

 The team's success is guided by head coach Danny Hall.
 Hall has coached Tech for 13 seasons and has posted 579 wins over that span.
 He has led Georgia Tech to 12 years of NCAA regional play, and its only three College World Series appearances in 1994, 2002, and 2006.
 The baseball team, under Hall, has become an annual contender for the ACC regular season and tournament titles winning each four and three times respectively.

 Some notable Georgia Tech baseball players are Erskine Mayer, Kevin Brown, Nomar Garciaparra, Matt Murton, Kevin Cameron, Charlie Blackmon, Matt Wieters, Eric Patterson, Brandon Boggs, Jay Payton, Mark Teixeira, and Jason Varitek.
 Jason Varitek's number 33 is one of two numbers retired, Coach Jim Luck's number 44 is the other.